asok00000/rk-qt-video/readme.md

 run `/usr/lib/arm-linux-gnueabihf/qt5/examples/multimediawidgets/player/player`

+You can click the bottom right corner to switch between eglglesisnk(gpu) and rkximagesink(drm)

 ## Introduction

-stack:
+This is qtmultimedia's rockchip version to support gstreamer-rk

+The video stack is:
-vpu -> mpp -> gstreamer-rk -> qt video
+vpu -> mpp -> gstreamer-rk -> qtmultimedia -> player

-sink:

-eglglesisnk for 1080p
-rkximagesink(kms) for 4k

 ## Build
 apt-get build-dep qtmultimedia-opensource-src